 When a devastating event disrupts your life, all of a sudden everything changes.
 You cannot return to your usual routine — you may have lost your home, or a loved one, or experienced a serious injury or illness.
 At first, you may feel “stunned,” “shaken up,” “beaten down,” or “numb all over.”
 These are normal reactions to traumatic events.

-There are two types of trauma — physical and mental.
-Physical trauma includes the body’s response to serious injury and threat.
-Mental trauma includes frightening thoughts and painful feelings.
-They are the mind’s response to serious injury.
 Mental trauma can produce strong feelings.
-It can also produce extreme behavior; such as intense fear or helplessness, withdrawal or detachment, lacks of concentration, irritability, sleep disturbance, aggression, hypervigilance – intensely watching for more distressing events, or flashbacks — the sense that event is reoccurring.
+It can also produce extreme behavior; such as intense fear or helplessness, withdrawal or detachment, lacks of concentration, irritability, sleep disturbance, aggression, hypervigilance – intensely watching for more distressing events, or flashbacks — the sense that the event is reoccurring.

 A response could be fear.
 It could be fear that a loved one will be hurt or killed.
 It is believed that more direct exposures to traumatic events causes greater harm.
 For instance, in a school shooting, an injured student will probably be more severely affected emotionally than a student who was in another part of the building.
 However, second-hand exposure to violence can also be traumatic.
 This includes witnessing violence such as seeing or hearing about death and destruction after a building is bombed or a plane crashes.